-Satisfactory completion of two semesters of Freshman Rhetoric and the Great Books fulfills the bachelor of arts requirement in foreign language for students from non-English-speaking cultures who demonstrate possession of literary competence in their native tongue.
+Satisfactory completion of two semesters of Freshman Rhetoric and the Great Books fulfills the bachelor of arts requirement in foreign language for students from non-English-speaking cultures who demonstrate literary competence in their native tongue.

-Students entering with high school Spanish credits must take an entrance language placement examination.
-Those demonstrating sufficient command of the language to begin study on the 102 or 201 level need complete only the remaining one or two courses (through 201).
+Students entering with any experience in Spanish must take an entrance language placement examination.
+Those demonstrating sufficient command of the language to begin study at the 102 or 201 level need complete only the remaining one or two courses (through 201).
+In such cases, credit is given for the completion of the first semester of the introductory Spanish course (101), regardless of whether the second semester is completed.